-This is an easy recipe of Pakistani Chicken Biryani,and delicious too.
-But wait, if you are in any case looking for Pakistani or Karachi style degi Biryani that you had at a restaurant or on the street or in a wedding dinner; that is different.
+But wait, if you are in any case looking for Pakistani or Karachi style degi Chicken Biryani that you had at a restaurant or on the street or in a wedding dinner; that is different.
 I will post a separate recipe for that.

-This is home style, hearty biryani with delicious flavors full of herbs and aroma.
+This is homemade chicken biryani with delicious flavors full of herbs and aroma.
 I suggest, serve it hot right after dum (steaming) with raita and kachumber salad for best taste.

-In Pakistani, specially Karachi, Biryani is often made on Fridays or on weekends; also in official dinners or weddings or picnic or whatever; biryani fits in all events.
+In Pakistani, especially Karachi, Chicken Biryani is often made on Fridays or on weekends; also in official dinners or weddings or picnics or whatever; biryani fits in all events.
 And, it's always good, never boring.

 People of Karachi can't live without Biryani.
-Like, even if we are travelling somewhere in China or Far-east, we'll find a Pakistani restaurant or may be Indian restaurant and eat Biryani.
+Like, even if we are traveling somewhere in China or Far-east, we'll find a Pakistani restaurant or maybe an Indian restaurant and eat Chicken Biryani.
 And, the satisfaction is heavenly.

 - A good Biryani should have separate but fully cooked rice grains.